Are you looking for the best and most fun things to do in Bangkok?

 The Jim Thompson House can’t be missed on any Bangkok to do list!

-Jim Thompson was an American entrepreneur who settled down in Thailand, developed the Thai silk industry and collected art from several countries around Southeast Asia.
+Jim Thompson was an American entrepreneur who settled down in Thailand, developed the Thai silk industry, and collected art from several countries around Southeast Asia.
 He disappeared in mysterious circumstances in 1967 in the jungle surrounding the Cameron Highlands in Malaysia.
-An half and hour guided tour will take you around a complex of Thai-style houses that Jim Thompson collected around Thailand in the 1950’s and 1960’s.
-Immerse yourself in the Thai culture walking around this oasis of Thai art, design and architecture.
+An hour and a half guided tour will take you around a complex of Thai-style houses that Jim Thompson collected around Thailand in the 1950’s and 1960’s.
+Immerse yourself in the Thai culture walking around this oasis of Thai art, design, and architecture.

 Jim Thompson House opening hours